MrBSykes/azure-shared-responsibilities-analysis/README.md

                   └──────────┘   └──────────┘   └──────────┘
 ```

-The line separating **You** from **Microsoft** moves higher up the stack as you move right — this is the visual proof of why PaaS reduces operational overhead compared to IaaS, and why IaaS reduces it compared to on-premises.
+The line separating **You** from **Microsoft** moves higher up the stack as you move right.
+This is the visual proof of why PaaS reduces operational overhead compared to IaaS, and why IaaS reduces it compared to on-premises.

 ---